-- Take great care at all times.
+- Always take great care.
 Plan your display in advance, make sure you know which fireworks are going to be let off in what order.
 Take the fireworks from a secure container only when they are to be let off. - Recruit people with previous experience of firework displays.
-Have as few people as possible actually involved with the fireworks. - Do not allow smoking by your team when fireworks are being handled, or at any time during the display. - Unpack fireworks with great care and well away from any open fire, naked flame or flammable material.
+Have as few people as possible involved with the fireworks.

+- Do not allow smoking by your team when fireworks are being handled, or at any time during the display. - Unpack fireworks with great care and well away from any open fire, naked flame, or flammable material.
 Remember that they are fragile and can easily be broken.
 Keep fireworks in a secure box which is kept closed. - Before lighting any firework, read the instructions on it carefully (by torchlight). - Make sure that the wind blows away from spectators.
 The display should be angled away from spectators. - For lighting display-type fireworks, a device called a Portfire is often provided by the manufacturer.
 Use Portfires when available and always light fireworks at arm's length.
-Keep unused Portfires in a secure box and never carry them in pockets.

-- Alternative forms of safety lighters, such as a slow match, are often available. - Never use matches or lighters for lighting fireworks at a display.
+Keep unused Portfires in a secure box and never carry them in pockets. - Alternative forms of safety lighters, such as a slow match (also called match cord, is a slow-burning cord or twine fuse) are often available. - Never use matches or lighters for lighting fireworks at a display.
 If any firework fails to go off, don't go back to it.
-It could still be live and could go off in your face.
+It could still be live and could ignite near you.
 Half an hour is the absolute minimum time to wait before you consider approaching it again. - A sudden change of wind could cause aerial fireworks to fall dangerously among spectators.
-In very windy weather, you should consider putting off the display altogether, however disappointing that might be.
+In very windy weather, you should consider putting off the display altogether.